 The M.A.C.D. program focuses on an ecumenical appropriation and communication of Christian doctrine for theology teachers in Catholic high schools, for teachers in other religious education or formation programs, and for persons interested either simply in theological enrichment or in serving various other needs in their religious communities.

 Marquette’s program seeks to develop scholars who can

 writing and can teach a broad range of courses.
 Learn more at www.marquette.edu/grad/Theology.

-Starting in the fall of 2015, new doctoral students who have checked the appropriate line on their application for requesting financial aid will receive five straight years of an annual stipend of $19,000 and three straight years of 18 credits of free tuition (enough to pay for all courses and dissertation credits).
-Each of these students will also have, for five straight years, the opportunity to purchase health insurance through the Graduate School.
+New doctoral students who have checked the appropriate line on their application for requesting financial aid will receive five straight years of an annual stipend of $19,200 and three straight years of 18 credits of free tuition (enough to pay for all courses and dissertation credits).
 The continuation of one’s financial aid award from year to year is conditional on sufficient academic progress.
 In the first three years, doctoral students receiving this financial aid package will work as teaching assistants.
 In their fourth year they will work as teachers in a team offering several sections of undergraduate core theology courses.
 In their fifth year these same doctoral students will teach one section of an undergraduate core theology course per semester.

-Information on the financial aid for the M.A.C.D. program can be obtained by contacting Dr. Patrick Carey (firstname.lastname@example.org), who is in charge of this program.
+Information on the financial aid for the M.A.C.D. program can be obtained by contacting Dr. Susan Wood, SCL (email@example.com), who is in charge of this program.